Monday 29th March and Tuesday

 The bus to the gardens went through more bulb fields.

-There were flowers everywhere - tulips, tulips and more tulips!
+- tulips, tulips and more tulips!

-There were some viewing platforms that looked over the bulb fields and I got some more photos of that
+that looked over the bulb fields and I got some more photos of

-There was a windmill that I went in but it wasn’t real - I know because I had been to real ones!
+There was a windmill that I went in but it wasnt real -

-Anyway outside the windmill
+Anyway outside the windmill there

-there was a set of big clogs that everyone was having their photos taken in so I did as well
+was a set of big clogs that everyone was having their photos taken

 It is really a funny shot but I like it.

-I wandered around for ages snapping photos here and there and even got some taken of me
+snapping photos here and there and even got some taken of me

 Everyone is very nice when it comes to helping out that way.